The Giving Tree: Reception

 Interest in the book increased by word of mouth; for example, in churches "it was hailed as a parable on the joys of giving".
 As of 2001, over 5 million copies of the book had been sold, placing it 14th on a list of hardcover "All-Time Bestselling Children's Books" from Publishers Weekly.
 By 2011, 8.5 million copies of the book had been sold.

 In a 1999–2000, National Education Association online survey of children, the book was ranked 24th among the "Kids' Top 100 Books".
 In the 2007 online "Teachers' Top 100 Books for Children" poll by the National Education Association, the book came in third.
 It was 85th of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
 Scholastic Parent & Child magazine placed it #9 on its list of "100 Greatest Books for Kids" in 2012.
-As of 2013, it ranked third on a Goodreads list of "Best Children's Books".

 Interpretations

 The book prompted a diverse scope of interpretations from several critics.
-These can be summarized:

-Religious interpretations

-Ursula Nordstrom attributed the book's success partially to "Protestant ministers and Sunday-school teachers", who believed that the tree represents "the Christian ideal of unconditional love".

-Environmental interpretations

-Some have interpreted the tree as Mother Nature and the boy represents humanity.
-The book has been used to teach children environmental ethics.
-An educational resource for children describes the book as an "allegory about the responsibilities a human being has for living organisms in the environment".
-Lisa Rowe Fraustino states that "some curricula use the book as a what-not-to-do role model".
+Some have interpreted the tree as Mother Nature and the boy as humanity.
+The book has been used to teach children environmental ethics, and an educational resource for children described the book as an "allegory about the responsibilities a human being has for living organisms in the environment".
+Ursula Nordstrom attributed the book's success partially to "Protestant ministers and Sunday-school teachers", believing that the tree represents "the Christian ideal of unconditional love".
+On the other hand, Lisa Rowe Fraustino stated that the book is sometimes treated as a "what-not-to-do role model".
+Some authors believe that the book is not actually intended for children, but instead should be treated as a satire aimed at adults, along the lines of A Modest Proposal by Jonathan Swift.